Geometric ergodicity of trans-dimensional Markov chain Monte Carlo algorithms: Examples

+Geometric ergodicity allows one to estimate the importance of features in a variable selection problem with confidence.
 The reversible jump algorithm is applied to the \verb|Spambase| data set \citep{misc_spambase_94}.
-This data set contains $N = 4601$ emails.
+This data set contains $n = 4601$ emails.
 The response $Y_i$ indicates whether the $i$th email is spam.
 Each email is associated with $r = 57$ attributes, including the frequency of certain words and the length of sequences of consecutive capital letters.
 To perform variable selection, a spike and slab prior with $p = 0.5$ is used.